About Us - Community Involvement & Volunteering

 Board Member, Secretary, Multnomah Neighborhood Association

 This board meets once a month on the 2nd Tuesday of every month to help "Multnomah neighborhood residents in their efforts to participate in neighborhood related government processes, maintain quality of life, assure public safety and prevent crime."
-As the secretary, I take notes.
+As the secretary, I took notes.

 Oregon Building Congress